shaharoded/NanoChatGPT2/README.md

 # Training a Nano Version of ChatGPT2
 This project aims to train a language model from scratch, making it as functional and user-friendly as possible.
 It is an adaptation of `https://github.com/karpathy/nanoGPT/tree/master` with a focus on simplifying the process and adding basic "instruction-following" capabilities to the model.

 DISCLAIMER - This is a reduced architecture on small datasets allowing training on CPU.
+It allowes you to mimic the training and finetuning process of a GPT2 style model, but in reality, the `NanoGPT` architecture (expecially `block_size`) does not allow enough context to properly include the full QA stream.
 This means the model performances will be pretty lousy.
 Bigger datasets (base + QA) on bigger architecture (as suggested in `model_config.json`) will significantly improve the model's quality.
+With that being said, on the simple task of language modeling the small models are doing quite fine.

 ## Getting Started
 1. Clone this repository.
 Run the following command: